 EV Stations Hawaii Mobile App

-The Hawaii State Energy Office has launched a new mobile application designed to help drivers locate publically available electric vehicle (EV) charging stations statewide.
+The Hawaii State Energy Office EV Stations Hawaii mobile application (and web-based application) is designed to help drivers locate publicly available electric vehicle (EV) charging stations statewide.
 The free EV Stations Hawaii app is available for Apple and Android smartphones and mobile devices.
-The app helps EV drivers locate the nearest charging station, giving them the confidence that they can recharge while they’re on the road.

 EV Stations Hawaii provides users with information on: